oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab3-identify-hazardous-road-segments/identify-hazardous-road-segments.md

-# Lab 3: Identify dangerous road sections
+# Lab 3: Identify Hazardous Road Segments

 ## Introduction

 In this lab, you'll learn to set up a Flink task for real-time processing.
 The focus is on analyzing historical accident data to identify hazardous road sections.
 Using real-time truck location data, the system determines if a truck is on one of these dangerous sections.
 If a match is found, a safety alert is dispatched to the driver, urging caution.

 The system relies on two primary data sources: driving information sourced from Kafka and records of dangerous road locations from MySQL.
 Within Flink, these datasets are merged, filtering out any incomplete or irrelevant entries, to produce the desired results.